Natural History of the Needles, Canyonlands National Park, Utah

 Before aerial photography and satellite images, southeastern Utah was a blank space on maps.
 The confluence of the Green and Colorado rivers plus the maze of canyons formed from their myriad tributaries left explorers dazed and confused.
 We will become modern-day explorers as we hike, climb, scramble, and even take ladders to discover the wonders of the Needles District of Canyonlands National Park.

 Named for colorful spires of Cedar Mesa Sandstone that dominate the area, countless canyons, fantastically formed buttes, and majestic arches characterize the primitive desert wilderness.
 We’ll take on challenging hikes in and out of deep canyons, along slickrock benches, up and over passes and fins, and along mesa tops to get views that overlook intricately carved canyons, sheer cliff walls, ancient native people’s dwelling and granary ruins, and panels of their artwork.
-We return each afternoon to our comfortable campground, where we invite you to identify constellations in one of the country’s darkest night skies.
+We return each afternoon to our comfortable campground, where a new moon in the middle of our trip invites us to identify constellations in one of the country’s darkest night skies.

-Along with this immersion in nature, the leader, an amateur naturalist, will accompany us throughout the trip to explain how this bizarre scenery was formed and how this ecosystem supports the wide array of plants and wildlife found here.
+Along with this immersion in nature, a professional naturalist accompanies us throughout the trip to explain how this bizarre scenery was formed and how this ecosystem supports the wide array of plants and wildlife found here.
 We'll discuss activities going on outside the park that impose on the national park's air quality as well as the difficulty of overcoming the local mindset when it comes to preserving southern Utah's riches of outstanding scenic landscapes.
 So release the explorer in you and come out and play in this natural wonderland.

 Day 1: After arriving in the morning, we'll have a trip orientation, eat lunch, and explore different aspects of the park on some short hikes.
 We'll possibly see desert bighorn sheep, prehistoric pictographs, and pothole communities, and climb two ladders!
 We'll set up camp at our campsite for the week.